What are PFAS?

 Learn more about these toxics at PFAS 101 from the Minnesota Pollution Control Agency (MPCA).

-This bill would ban the manufacture, distribution, and sale of food packaging containing PFAS chemicals beginning in 2023.
+In June of 2021, the Minnesota Legislature passed a ban on the intentional use of PFAS in food packaging.
+The bill bans the manufacture, distribution, and sale of food packaging containing PFAS chemicals beginning in 2024.